 Injection molding is a manufacturing process for producing plastic injection molds from both thermoplastic and thermosetting plastic materials.
-Material is fed into a heated barrel, mixed, and forced into a mold cavity by a reciprocating screw or a ram injector, where the injection molded part cools and hardens to the configuration of the mold cavity.
-After a part is designed, usually by an industrial designer or an engineer, molds are then manufactured by an injection mold company, where it is assigned to a mold maker (or toolmaker).
-Injection molds are usually constructed using either steel or aluminum, and precision-machined to form the features of the desired parts.
-Injection molding is widely used for manufacturing a variety of parts, from the smallest component to entire body panels of cars.
-Injection molding is the most common method of production, with some commonly made injection molded items including computer components to outdoor furniture
+Material is fed into a heated barrel, mixed, and forced into a mold cavity by a reciprocating screw or a ram injector.
+Where the injection molded part cools and hardens to the configuration of the mold cavity.
+After a part is designed, usually by an industrial designer or an engineer, molds are then manufactured by an injection mold company.
+Where it is assigned to a mold maker (or toolmaker).
+Injection molds are usually constructed using either steel or aluminum.
+And precision-machined to form the features of the desired parts.
+Injection molding is widely used for manufacturing a variety of parts.
+From the smallest component to the entire body panels of cars.
+Injection molding is the most common method of production, with some commonly made injection molded items including computer components to outdoor furniture.

 One of the most common questions we receive from customers is how much a custom plastic injection mold will cost.
-The truth is, there is no easy way to determine exactly what mold will cost without the specific product details; the price of injection molding is based on a number of interplaying factors.
+The truth is, there is no easy way to determine exactly what mold will cost without the specific product details.
+The price of injection molding is based on several interplaying factors.
 However, we’ll break down each of those factors to give you a better idea of what influences the cost of an injection mold.

 Many factors play a role in the ultimate cost of a plastic injection mold.
 Some of these factors include:

 No part can be reproduced absolutely perfectly, but with proper machining, they can come close.
 However, as tolerances become tighter, the costs rise.
-Parts with relatively loose tolerances, such as exterior plastics and single-piece parts, are cheaper to design and produce than parts with very tight tolerances.
+Parts with relatively loose tolerances.
+As exterior plastics and single-piece parts are cheaper to design and produce than parts with very tight tolerances.

 Mold and Cavity Complexity